Net Profit Margin

 Net profit margin is the percentage of revenue that remains as profit after every operating expense, interest charge, and tax has been deducted.
 It is the cleanest single-number measure of overall business profitability.

-Full guide: definition, formula, and benchmarksNet Profit Margin
+Full guide: definition, formula, and benchmarksHow to calculate Net Profit Margin

-Why net profit margin matters for Xero users
+Why Net Profit Margin matters for Xero users

 Net profit margin is the metric external stakeholders - investors, boards, lenders - judge you on.
 Internally it is the final funnel of every commercial, operational, and financing decision the business makes, which is why a declining net margin usually points to several upstream problems compounding rather than a single line item.